Solving the Workflow Satisfiability Problem using General Purpose Solvers: Introduction

 Some authors studying and using the WSP restrict themselves to binary SoD and BoD constraints only, which are the most common WSP constraints~\cite{BertolissiSR15,CompagnaSPR16,dosSantosPR16}.
 Even restricted to SoD constraints only, WSP is NP-hard~\cite{WaLi10}.
 Wang and Li~\cite{WaLi10} introduced relatively simple generalisations of binary SoD and BoD constraints and showed that WSP with such constraints admits efficient, fixed-parameter tractable (FPT) algorithms\footnote{For a brief introduction to FPT algorithms, see Section~\ref{sec:fpt}.} when parameterised by $k=|S|$.
 Crampton et al.~\cite{CrGuYe13} introduced a more general family of WSP constraints, so-called regular constraints, for which the WSP still admits an FPT algorithm.
 While theoretically the algorithm of~\cite{CrGuYe13} is fast, it is unlikely to be so in practice as it uses the method of inclusion-exclusion which makes worst and best exponential running times close to each other.
 Cohen et al.~\cite{CoCrGaGuJo14} introduced the concept of the \emph{user-independent} (UI) constraints and demonstrated that WSP with UI constraints only can be solved in FPT time.
 UI constraints form a useful constraint family as it includes not only all the constraints studied in~\cite{CrGuYe13} and~\cite{WaLi10}, but also all the constraints listed by the American National Standards Institute in~\cite{ansi-rbac04}.

 Cohen et al.~\cite{CohenCGGJ16} implemented their algorithm for UI constraints and showed that it is of practical interest.
 Karapetyan et al.~\cite{KarapetyanPGG19} introduced and studied a different kind of backtracking algorithm for the WSP with UI constraints, which turned out to be by many orders of magnitude faster than the algorithm of~\cite{CohenCGGJ16}.
-Moreover, Karapetyan et al.~showed that similar concepts can be used in formulations for general-purpose solvers such as the SAT solver SAT4J~\cite{BerreP10}, and the resulting methods are sufficient for most of the WSP instances as long as all the constraints are UI\@.
+Moreover, Karapetyan et al.~showed that similar concepts can be used in formulations for general-purpose solvers such as the Boolean satisfiability solver SAT4J~\cite{BerreP10}, and the resulting methods are sufficient for most of the WSP instances as long as all the constraints are UI\@.
 Crampton et al.~\cite{CrGaGuJoWa16} introduced a generalisation of UI constraints, the family of class-independent (CI) constraints, and proved that the WSP with CI constraints only admits an FPT algorithm.
+CI constraints are defined in terms of equivalence relations over the set of users.
+In particular, a CI constraint can request that two steps are required to be assigned to users from two different groups (i.e., departments).
 However, to use CI algorithms, the set $U$ of users has to have a hierarchical structure (e.g.\ if $U$ are users in some hierarchical organisation), which is rather restrictive.
 Dos Santos and Ranise~\cite{dosSantosR17} developed a software tool for the software company SAP which can be used to work, in particular, with the run-time version of the WSP which has UI and CI constraints.
 Apart from SAT and Constraint Satisfaction Problem solvers used in~\cite{CohenCGGJ16,KarapetyanPGG19}, many researchers studied WSP satisfiability using solvers based on Satisfiability Modulo Theories and Optimization Modulo Theories, see e.g.~\cite{BertolissiSR18,dosSantosR17}.
 We refer the reader to~\cite{dosSantosR17survey,HoldererAM15} for surveys on workflow satisfiability approaches.